Leg Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Tibialis anterior

-The tibialis anterior muscle is the large muscle out of four muscles present in the front part of your lower leg.
-It is thick and starts from the upper part of your outer shin bone (the tibia).
+The tibialis anterior muscle is the largest muscle in the front part of the lower leg.
+It starts from the upper section of the shin bone (tibia) and extends downward toward the foot.

 Peroneus Longus